 Unsupported objects will be ignored.
 This prevents sending binary objects to the clipboard.

 This is only valid for the HP28C emulation.

-To import "Real or Complex Numbers" from the clipboard, the decimal point (radix mark) of the clipboard and calculator must be equal.
+To import "Real or Complex Numbers" from the clipboard, the decimal point (radix mark) of the clipboard and calculator must match.
 A real or complex number is only detected in the case of valid real number characters in the clipboard.
 Especially heading and tailing white spaces aren't valid number characters also.

 Complex numbers must be in the form (a,b) when using the point radix mark or in the form (a;b) when using the comma radix mark.
 The Cartesian or algebraic form a+bi is not supported.

 Paste the text field content of the clipboard to stack level 1 of the emulated calculator.
 If the clipboard content is representing a real number, the number will be saved as "Real Number" object.
 Is the content a complex number object, the number will be saved as "Complex Number" object, otherwise cases as "String" object.

 This emulates the Reset pin of the internal CPU.